nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_referralrequest.md

   </tr>
 </table>

-The referral letter(s) and any other supporting documents or linked detail with relates to another resource which is not specifically defined to another <code>referralRequest</code> element.
+Reference to the referral letter(s) and any other supporting documents.
+This can also include reference to any other resources which are relevant to the referral but are not specified to use any other <code>referralRequest</code> element, for instance, this could include reference to linked observations or test results.

 ### note